 This one semester 1⁄2 credit course provides students with a basic foundation in the field of economics.
 The course has five sections: fundamental concepts, microeconomics, macroeconomics, international economics, and personal finance.
 In each area, students are introduced to major concepts and themes concerning that aspect of economics.
+A state mandated End of Course Test (Georgia Milestone) is required and counts 20% of the student's overall course grade.
 For Honors Placement: 90+ in honors or 95+ in on-level World or US History, and teacher recommendation.